brunobroshka/genotox_db_2/README.md

 # genotox_db_2
 Initial repository with the Django app developed in the first 3 months.
 Second attempt.

-# genotox_db_query
-Initial repository with the Django app developed in the first 3 months

 ## template
 the basic HTML template is stored at: myproject/myapp/templates it's a very basic HTML code to have an initial GUI